-In the United States, there were 16,300 jobs for Floor Layer in 2016.
+In 2016, there was an estimated number of 16,300 jobs in the United States for Floor Layer.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Floor Layer by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Floor Layer per year.

 The states with the most job growth for Floor Layer are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Vermont, New Hampshire, or Nebraska.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Floor Layers is somewhere between $25,720 and $74,990.